Some of the common reasons for low mobile checkout conversion rates are:

 However, when it comes to mobile checkout flow optimization, you need to focus on payment ease.

-Featuring express checkout options upfront, at the start of the information flow, takes care of this challenge.
+Here's how: Feature express checkout options upfront, at the start of the information flow. (this will automatically improve the mobile checkout experience).

 Glossier introduces their information fields after they’ve displayed the express checkout options.

-Since the mobile checkout page is limited in space, take out what’s unnecessary.
+Since the mobile checkout page is limited in space, take out what’s unnecessary and what stops shoppers from making quick checkouts.

 You might also like to read: 18 Store Owners Share eCommerce Checkout Best Practices for 2024